autotestmadness/HybridFramework/readme.txt

 Functionality in Hybrid Framework:

+THIS IS A NEW LINE ADDED FOR NEWFRAMEWORK BRANCH...

 Maven project.
 We will not download individual jars as we did earlier, rather we will add dependencies in our pom.xml file.
 And of course, it will a Selenium, TestNG project.
 We will include like Page Object Modeling, Page Factory concepts in our framework.